steveoro/goggles_main/README.md

 ## Deployment

-The build pipeline is configure for auto-deploy on each successful build.
+The build pipeline is configured for auto-deploy on each successful build.

 Untagged changes will yield a `staging` deployment, while any tagged release (made from GitHub) will yield a `production` deployment.